mmlacak/crochess/docs/source/libcc/concepts.rst

 Linked list append()
 ^^^^^^^^^^^^^^^^^^^^

-All linked lists have :c:`*_append()` function, which takes linked list in addition to all data necessary to fill-in all members of a :c:term:`link`.
+All linked lists have :c:`*_append()` function, which takes optional linked list in addition to all data necessary to fill-in all members of a :c:term:`link`.

 Function appends newly allocated :c:term:`link` to a linked list, if given (i.e. if inner pointer is not :c:data:`NULL`); otherwise, it initializes